hamidkd/css-only-responsive-header/readme.md

 # CSS-Only Responsive Header

-This is ideal (in my opinion) CSS-Only Responsive Header.
+This is an ideal (in my opinion) CSS-Only Responsive Header.

 - No JavaScript. (using a hidden checkbox instead of a button for hamburger menu)
 - Works both in LTR and RTL documents